Stagecast Creator: History

 When Steve Jobs returned to Apple in 1997, he began dismantling a number of non-productive departments.
 One of these was the ATG.
 Larry Tesler, Cypher, and Smith, left to form Stagecast Software after retaining the rights to the Cocoa system.

 Apple went on to reuse the Cocoa name for the entirely unrelated Cocoa application framework, which had originated as OpenStep.

 Sales of Stagecast Creator ended on September 30, 2014 as part of Stagecast Software's cessation of operations and support ended on December 1, 2014.

+Although the product is no longer supported, it remains fully compatible with modern Windows OS.
+The year 2025 saw the release of Zimmy's Ghosts, a Pac-Man-like game entirely made in Stagecast Creator which remains the most ambitious undertaking on the system to date.

 Description

 Creator is based on the idea of independent characters that have a graphical appearance and non-graphical properties.
 Each character has a list of rules that determine how it behaves.
 The rules are created by demonstrating what the character does in a specific situation.
 Each graphical rewrite rule is a before / after rule, stating that when the before conditions of the rule are met, the after actions of the rule are performed.

 For a simple example, consider a simulation showing a character walking across a field, jumping over any rocks it encounters.
 Such a simulation would start with the construction of the playfield, in this case a line of icons representing the grass and a few rocks.
 A character is then placed on the playfield and double-clicked to open a rule editor.
 The rule editor will start by displaying the current conditions, that is, the character is standing on the grass.
 Below is an area to place the various "after" conditions, in this case the user drags open the default grid to two spaces, drags the character into the new grid cell, say to the right, and closes the rule editor.

 If the simulation is started at this point, the character will start walking across the playfield to the right until it reaches the first rock.
 Since there is no rule showing what should happen when a rock is to the character's right, the character simply stops.
 At this point the rule editor is opened again, but now it shows the new condition that applies, the character is to the left of a rock.
 The actions in this case would be two steps, the first showing the character moving up and to the right, the next down and to the right.
 When the simulation is re-run, the character will walk to the right, and then "jump" over the rocks.
 In this case the character will now stop moving when it reaches the side of the screen, and a new rule could be added at that point to "wrap around" to the left side again.